Gold Country: Transportation

-California State Route 49 is the primary north–south highway through the region, passing through many historic mining communities.
-Major east–west highways include Interstate 80 and U.S. Route 50.
+California State Route 49 is the primary north–south highway through the region, running approximately 295 mi from Oakhurst in Madera County north to Vinton in Plumas County and passing through many historic mining communities including Coloma, Placerville, Jackson, Angels Camp, Sonora, and Coulterville.
+Major east–west highways include Interstate 80 through Auburn and U.S. Route 50 through Placerville.
+State Route 108, State Route 120, and State Route 140 serve the southern Gold Country.

 Two Amtrak routes run through the area.
 The eastern terminus of the Capitol Corridor is in Auburn.
 The California Zephyr stops in Colfax.

 Counties and towns

 Counties and the towns that are part of Gold Country: